 - Raising the profile of lacrosse.

 - Expanding the lacrosse community.

 - Improving world-level competitive performance.

+- Being an effective organisation.

 Facilities Issues: There is an identified action to develop greater access to appropriate facilities.

 There are no community-based Lacrosse clubs in neighbouring local authorities to Maidstone, although the games is played at education sites at Kent University's Tonbridge Campus and schools in Sevenoaks and Cranbrook.